-Senior Vice President, Head of the Private Bank Wealth Management Division, The Bryn Mawr Trust Company
+Senior Vice President and Head of the Private Bank, Wealth Management Division, Bryn Mawr Trust

-Mr. Murphy is senior vice president and head of the Private Bank Wealth Management Division at The Bryn Mawr Trust Company.
-Prior to joining The Bryn Mawr Trust Company, he served as principal, partner and director of Marketing and Client Service at PMG Advisors, LLC and was managing director and member of the management committee of RTE Asset Management for 12 years, where he was responsible for marketing, client service, compliance and product development.
+Mr. Murphy is senior vice president and head of the Private Bank Wealth Management Division at Bryn Mawr Trust.
+Prior to joining Bryn Mawr Trust, he served as principal, partner and director of Marketing and Client Service at PMG Advisors, LLC and was managing director and member of the management committee of RTE Asset Management for 12 years, where he was responsible for marketing, client service, compliance and product development.

 Mr. Murphy's interest in investment banking and money management began in 1975 when he joined Philadelphia National Bank.
 He later became a vice president in the bank's corporate division.

 Involved in a number of community activities, Mr. Murphy is chair of Radnor Township's Planning Board and is an advisory board member of Rosemont Partners, a private equity fund based in Philadelphia.

 Mr. Murphy earned a bachelor's degree in Architectural Engineering degree from Pennsylvania State University and an M.B.A. from the University of Colorado.